vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 #### How It Tracks Itself

-The malware uses special markers (called environment variables) to know if it's already installed.
+The malware uses environment variables as markers to detect whether it is already installed.
 It looks for names like `VMware`, `VREG`, or `FIOON`.
 If these markers are missing, it reinstalls itself.

 ### Understanding Dwell Time